 Required criteria to be eligible for a Bounce Back Loan

-- Be an established Starling business account holder, using this as your primary account
+- Be an established Starling business or sole trader account holder, using this as your primary account

 - Have been negatively impacted by coronavirus